Petraea/dagobah-training/sessions/03-production-basics/ex3-nginx.md

 $
 ```

-Your Galaxy server should now be visible at http://yourhost/
+Your Galaxy server should now be visible at `http://<your_ip>/` (if you recieve a page with the message "502 Bad Gateway", ensure that your Galaxy server is running.

 ## Section 2 - Performance improvements